RFK Jr. taps allies and COVID vaccine critics among picks for CDC advisory panel. Here's who's on the list.

 Dr. Robert Malone

-One of them, Dr. Robert Malone, worked on early research related to mRNA vaccine technology but was accused during the COVID-19 pandemic of spreading misinformation about the mRNA vaccines.
+One of the Kennedy allies named to the committee, Dr. Robert Malone, worked on early research related to mRNA vaccine technology but was accused during the COVID-19 pandemic of spreading misinformation about the mRNA vaccines.
 He was with Kennedy and President Trump at the Trump election night celebration in Florida.

 "On the basis of data from all over the world, approximately three years ago it was my impression that the risk/benefit ratio of these products did not merit continued use in any cohort," Malone posted last month on his Substack about the mRNA COVID vaccines.